Gurenax/ms-teams-deploy-card/README.md

 Then there was an issue with the notifications [Stays IN_PROGRESS even if SUCCESS or has FAILED](https://github.com/toko-bifrost/ms-teams-deploy-card/issues/42)

-So @patrickpaulin make a fork a fix it https://github.com/patrickpaulin/ms-teams-deploy-card
+So @patrickpaulin make a fork and fix it https://github.com/patrickpaulin/ms-teams-deploy-card

-I Just forked and renamed the action
+I Just forked and renamed the action in order to be public in the marketplace

 ### Layouts